Girl Scouts of the USA: Girl Scout uniforms

-Girl Scout uniforms have changed significantly over the years from the original navy blue in 1912, to khaki in 1914, to the familiar green.
-The evolution has included uniforms with the specificity to designate each age level of Girl Scouting- Daisies wear blue, Brownies wear brown, Juniors wear green, and Cadettes, Seniors, and Ambassadors wear tan.
+Girl Scout uniforms vary by age cohort – Daisies wear blue, Brownies wear brown, Juniors wear green, and Cadettes, Seniors, and Ambassadors wear tan.
 Since 2008, Girl Scouts at each level have one required element (tunic, sash or vest) for the display of official pins and awards which will be required when girls participate in ceremonies or officially represent the Girl Scout Movement.

 For girls ages 5 to 14, the unifying look includes wearing a choice of a tunic, vest, sash for displaying official pins and awards, combined with their own solid white shirts and khaki pants or skirts.
 Girl Scouts in high school can also wear a scarf that unites their look with the sisterhood of Girl Scouts around the world.
 For adult members the unifying look of the uniform is a Girl Scout official scarf or tie for men, worn with the official membership pins, combined with their own navy-blue business attire.
 Girl Scouts at the Daisy and Brownie levels will continue to have a full uniform ensemble available.

 The adult uniform also changed, with registered women and men wearing navy blue business attire, again from their regular wardrobes.
 Also available for women are official sweaters and an insignia scarf, while men have the option of an official tie.

 For all levels, earned awards go on the front of the vest or sash following official placements.
 Fun patches can be displayed on the back of a vest or sash.
 Girl Scout Daisies can choose a blue vest or a smock with a full uniform or white shirt and khaki pants and skirt.
 They have their own Daisy pin and a choice of accessories.
 Girl Scout Brownies can choose a traditional brown vest or sash to be worn with the historic Brownie pin and other uniform pieces or white shirt and khaki pants or skirts.
 Girl Scout Juniors wear their official vest or sash to display insignia including awards, coupled with a white shirt and khaki pants or skirt.
 Girl Scout Cadettes, Seniors, and Ambassadors can choose a khaki sash or vest to go with khaki pants or skirt and a white shirt.